DrakirL/DrakirL.github.io/p10/rules/travel.md

 Weather might be bad, especially extreme temperatures.
 This imposes disadvantage on any test made to avoid Exhaustion from overexertion.<br>

 ## Mounts & Vehicles
 The number of leagues a creature or vehicle can cover per hour is increased by 1 for each Size it is over Medium.
-(PHRASING?) <br>
+(PHRASING?)<br>
 When a party consisting of travellers of various Sizes, it must stick to the pace of its smallest member.
-This can be circumvented by riding the larger creatures.
+This can be circumvented by riding on larger creatures or vehicles.
 (PHRASING?)

 # Carrying Capacity
 Every creature has room to carry equipment with them in an Inventory, which is kept track of through "slots" placed in a grid with dimensions determined by the creature's Size.
 A miniscule creature has no slots in its grid, and a colossal creature has unlimited slots.
 For all other sizes, it has 6 rows and a number of columns equal to the creature's Size Value<br>
-*Each slot can only carry 1 item that could be reasonably carried, or up to 10 "petty" items in a single slot.
+*Each slot can only carry 1 item that could be reasonably carried, or up to 10 "petty" items in a single slot.<br><br>
-<br><br>

 In addition to these general spaces, every creature has 3 additional spaces reserved for items of a certain type: Clothes, Accessories, and Coins.<br>
 Coins are a special case.
 You can carry as many as you want in this dedicated slot, provided they are of the "standardized currency".